madelinefruin/Tutorial/TEMPLATE.md

 ### Challenge Answers

 We would not need to change the voltage divider for a 4.2V battery because 4.2V/2 is 2.1V, which is under the maximum that the board can take in.
-We would only need to change the code to the full charge and dead voltage values of the 4.2V battery.
+We would only need to change the minBatt and maxBatt values in the code.

 We would need to change the voltage divider for a 12V battery because 12V/2 is 6V, which is nearly double what the board can take in!
 We could choose R1 = 300kΩ and R2 = 100kΩ to get 1/4 of 12V, or 3V.
-We would have to change our code for this, as well.
+We would have to change our maxBatt, minBatt, *and VoltageDividerRatio* in the code.

 ## Additional Resources